Mustafa3946/ml_id_classification/README.md

 The dataset is provided as a ZIP file (images.zip) containing subfolders for each class, where each subfolder contains images representing the respective class.

 ## Steps
-1. Data Preprocessing
+### Data Preprocessing

-Unzipping the dataset: The dataset (images.zip) is extracted to a temporary directory.
+- **Unzipping the dataset**: The dataset (`images.zip`) is extracted to a temporary directory.

-Image normalization: All image pixel values are normalized by dividing by 255.0 to scale the values between 0 and 1.
+- **Image normalization**: All image pixel values are normalized by dividing by 255.0 to scale the values between 0 and 1.

-Data augmentation: We use ImageDataGenerator from Keras for real-time augmentation to improve the model's generalization ability.
+- **Data augmentation**: I use `ImageDataGenerator` from Keras for real-time augmentation to improve the model's generalization ability.

-2. Model Building
+### Model Building

 A Convolutional Neural Network (CNN) model is defined using Keras:

-The model architecture consists of two convolutional layers, followed by max-pooling layers.
+- The model architecture consists of two convolutional layers, followed by max-pooling layers.

-After flattening the output, a dense layer is used, and the final layer uses softmax activation to predict the class of each input image.
+- After flattening the output, a dense layer is used, and the final layer uses softmax activation to predict the class of each input image.

-3. Model Training
+### Model Training

-The training dataset is divided into an 80% training set and a 20% validation set.
+- The training dataset is divided into an 80% training set and a 20% validation set.

-The model is trained for 10 epochs using the Adam optimizer and categorical crossentropy loss.
+- The model is trained for 10 epochs using the Adam optimizer and categorical crossentropy loss.

-4. Model Evaluation
+### Model Evaluation

 After training, the model is evaluated using the validation set.
-We calculate and display the classification report, which includes metrics such as precision, recall, F1-score, and accuracy.
+I calculate and display the classification report, which includes metrics such as precision, recall, F1-score, and accuracy.

-5. Model Saving
+### Model Saving

-Finally, the trained model is saved in Keras format (.keras), which can be loaded for future use or deployment.
+Finally, the trained model is saved in Keras format (`.keras`), which can be loaded for future use or deployment.

 ## Installation and Setup
 ### Prerequisites